$f$-Differential Privacy Filters: Validity and Approximate Solutions: Introduction

 \section{Introduction}

-Differential privacy (DP) provides rigorous guarantees on the privacy loss incurred by computations using sensitive data~\citep{dwork2006calibrating,dwork2014algorithmic}.
-A key property of DP is composition: complex algorithms can be analyzed by composing the privacy guarantees of simpler mechanisms.
-Common composition results of DP require knowing the privacy parameters of the mechanisms beforehand.
-However, in many applications, it is helpful to have fully adaptive compositions where both the choice of mechanisms and their privacy parameters may depend on the entire history of previous outputs.
-Accounting for the privacy loss in this setting is significant for iterative and interactive algorithms such as differentially private stochastic gradient descent and adaptive data analysis.
+Differential privacy (DP) rigorously quantifies privacy loss from computations on sensitive data~\citep{dwork2006calibrating,dwork2014algorithmic}.
+A key property is composition: complex algorithms can be analyzed by composing privacy guarantees of simpler mechanisms.
+Common composition results require knowing privacy parameters beforehand.
+However, fully adaptive compositions—where mechanisms and their privacy parameters depend on prior outputs—are essential for iterative algorithms like differentially private stochastic gradient descent and adaptive data analysis.
 Accounting for privacy loss in this setting is a central challenge.

-Privacy filters and odometers formalize fully adaptive composition for approximate $(\varepsilon,\delta)$-DP~\citep{rogers_privacy_2016}.
-Subsequent work showed that fully adaptive composition can be achieved with essentially no loss in tightness compared to advanced composition~\citep{whitehouse_fully-adaptive_2023}.
-In particular, Rényi DP (RDP)~\citep{mironov_renyi_2017} admits simple and accurate privacy filters under full adaptivity~\citep{feldman_individual_2021}, making RDP-based fully adaptive accounting the best approach in practice.

-In contrast, much less is understood about fully adaptive composition for $f$-DP~\citep{dong_gaussian_2022}.
-Only in the special case of Gaussian DP (GDP) can accurate fully adaptive DP bounds be obtained~\citep{koskela_individual_2023}.
-Using $f$-DP gives the tightest composition results for non-adaptive compositions---and since any $(\varepsilon,\delta)$-DP guarantee admits an exact equivalent piece-wise linear trade-off function~\citep{dong_gaussian_2022}, this tightness extends to the $(\varepsilon,\delta)$-DP framework as well.
+Privacy filters and odometers formalize fully adaptive composition for $(\varepsilon,\delta)$-DP~\citep{rogers_privacy_2016}, and Rényi DP (RDP) admits simple, tight filters under full adaptivity~\citep{feldman_individual_2021}, making RDP-based accounting the current state of the art.
+In contrast, much less is understood about fully adaptive composition for $f$-DP \citep{dong_gaussian_2022}.
+Only in the special case of Gaussian DP (GDP) can accurate fully adaptive bounds be obtained~\citep{koskela_individual_2023}.
+Applying the $f$-DP tensor product gives the tightest composition results for non-adaptive compositions---and since any $(\varepsilon,\delta)$-DP guarantee admits an exact equivalent piece-wise linear trade-off function~\citep{dong_gaussian_2022}, this tightness extends to the $(\varepsilon,\delta)$-DP framework as well.
 This raises a natural question: